Late Sodium Current Blocker (Ranolazine)

 Mechanism of Action

 Ranolazine represents a new class of antianginal drugs.
-It blocks late inward sodium currents in cardiomyocytes.
+Although the antianginal mechanism is not well understood, ranolazine clearly blocks late inward sodium currents occurring during phase 2 of ventricular action potenials.
+This mechanism is now included in the Vaughan-Williams classification as a Class ID sodium-channel blocker.
 In the ischemic myocardium, late inward sodium currents contribute to an elevation in intracellular sodium, which leads to an increase in intracellular calcium through the sodium-calcium exchanger.
 Calcium overload in ischemic cells leads to impaired relaxation, which increases ventricular diastolic wall stress and end-diastolic pressure.
 This causes mechanical compression of the microcirculation within the wall of the ventricle, which impairs coronary blood flow during diastole and therefore worsens ischemia, particularly in the subendocardial regions.
 By blocking late inward sodium currents, calcium overload and diastolic wall stress are reduced, leading to improved coronary blood flow.
+Additionally, ranolazine prolongs the QT-interval (action potential duration) by inhibiting outward potassium (delayed rectifying) currents (Kr currents) during phase 3 of the cardiac action potential.
 It is possible that other mechanisms may contribute to the antianginal effects of ranolazine.
 Unlike other antianginal drugs, such as beta-blockers and calcium-channel blockers, ranolazine has no clinically significant effect on heart rate or arterial pressure.

 Therapeutic Indication and Administration

-Ranolazine was approved by the FDA in 2006 as a treatment for chronic angina.
-It is available as an extended release oral compound and is dosed twice daily.
+Ranolazine is approved by the FDA as a treatment for chronic angina.
+It is available as an extended-release oral compound and is dosed twice daily.
 Ranolazine may be used along with other antianginal drugs such as nitrates, beta-blockers and calcium-channel blockers.

 Side Effects and Contraindications

-Ranolazine prolongs the QT-interval by inhibiting outward potassium (delayed rectifying) currents during phase 3 of the cardiac action potential, and therefore is contradicted in patients with prolonged QT-intervals because this can lead to torsade de pointes and ventricular tachyarrhythmia.
+Because ranolazine prolongs the QT-interval, it is contraindicated in patients with preexisting prolonged QT-intervals because this can lead to torsade de pointes and ventricular tachyarrhythmia.
 Constipation, nausea, dizziness and headaches are among the more common side-effects.
-More information on ranolazine can be found at www.rxlist.com.
+More information on ranolazine can be found here.